ChiJian28/ArtifyGen-AI/README.md

 * React.js: A front-end JavaScript library used to create the user interface and interact with the API.
 * Node.js: A JavaScript runtime environment used for the back-end server.
 * OpenAI API: An artificial intelligence API that generates high-quality images based on user inputs.
+* Cloudinary: An end-to-end image and video management platform that stores generated photos.
 * Vite.js: A build tool that serves the website in development and optimizes the website for production.